 If one zero of the polynomial (a2 + 2 ) x2 + 10 x +3a is the reciprocal of the other.
 Find a.

-The zeroes of a polynomial is a value that makes the whole polynomial equal to zero.
-Sum of the zeroes is -b / a and product of zeroes is c / a.
+The zero of a polynomial is a value of the variable in the polynomial that makes the whole polynomial equal to zero.
+The Sum of the zeroes is -b / a and the product of zeroes is c / a.

 Let's find the value of a.

 Given that one zero of the polynomial is reciprocal of the other.

 The other zero will be 1/α (reciprocal of the first zero)

 As we know that, for a given polynomial ax2 + bx + c = 0,

 The product of zeroes = c / a, where c is the constant term a is the coefficient of x2 .